WayneDW/WayneDW.github.io/_pages/about.md

-I am a researcher at Morgan Stanley.
-My interest is to study sequential sampling and diffusion models.
-The applications include 1) stochastic volatility models and simulations of implied volatility surface in finance and 2) guidance, steering, and reasoning of diffusion and Language models.
+I am a researcher at Morgan Stanley with a current focus on sequential sampling in stochastic volatility models, diffusion models, and language models.

 <!-- Apr, 2025.
 Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/). -->